HomeResource LibraryCompanies AssessedPhibro Animal Health CorporationAnimal Pharmaceuticals Engagement

 Defining alternatives to antibiotics

-C.1.1.
-Phibro offers a selection of products that could potentially reduce the need for antibiotic use, such as vaccines and nutritional products.
+C.1.1 Phibro offers a selection of products that could potentially reduce the need for antibiotic use, such as vaccines and nutritional products.
 However, the company does not specifically categorise any of its products as alternatives to antibiotics or provide a definition.
 This limits investors’ ability to measure the year-on-year growth of Phibro’s alternatives portfolio.

-C.1.2.
-Phibro does not report on the percentage of its portfolio that could be classified as alternatives to antibiotics.
-However, it does offer vaccines, vaccine delivery systems and nutritional products, such as its Provia Prime, that have been linked to disease prevention and, therefore, a reduced need for antibiotics.
+C.1.2 Phibro does not report on the percentage of its portfolio that could reduce the need for antibiotics.
+However, it does offer vaccines, vaccine delivery systems and nutritional products, that have been linked to disease prevention and, therefore, a reduced need for antibiotics.

 Increasing availability and use of alternatives to antibiotics